 deemed to be ineligible for coverage under this general permit for any other reason provided by law.

-(3) Disapproval of a registration or modified registration by the POTW Authority or the Commissioner under this subsection shall constitute notice to the registrant that the subject activity may not lawfully be conducted or maintained without the either obtaining an individual permit or an authorization under another general permit from the Commissioner, or obtaining authorization under this general permit by the POTW Authority pursuant to the subsequent submittal of a new registration for the review and approval of the POTW Authority.
+(3) Disapproval of a registration or modified registration by the POTW Authority under this subsection shall constitute notice to the registrant that the subject activity may not lawfully be conducted or maintained without either obtaining an individual permit or an authorization under another general permit from the Commissioner, or obtaining authorization under this general permit by the POTW Authority pursuant to the subsequent submittal of a new registration for the review and approval of the POTW Authority.

 (4) The POTW Authority may approve a registration or modified registration with reasonable conditions to assure compliance with the terms and conditions of this general permit and the requirements of the POTW Authority.
 If the POTW Authority approves a registration with conditions, the permittee shall be bound by such conditions as if they were a part of this general permit.